udexon/GOEHDOM/HGM_Reverse_Eng.md

 A program is a finished product by a programmer.
 Need to use HGM to create whole program, or just incrementally work out the incremental patches?
 Incremental patches are good enough first targets.
 Do this first.

+Start with the classic sort is made of swap algorithm?

 :: notes

 HGM may not produce results in time, just like human.
 Need to use simulation to guarantee returning results in time, comparable to human. ie. Compare to finished commits?